T1: Tool-integrated Verification for Test-time Compute Scaling in Small Language Models: Introduction

 \emph{Test-time compute scaling} has emerged as a promising approach to enhance sLMs by dynamically allocating additional computation during inference~\citep{InferenceScalingLaw}.
 Prior works suggest that test-time scaling can surpass pretraining-based scaling~\citep{ScalingTestTime}, allowing a 3B LM to outperform a 405B LLM on mathematical benchmarks such as MATH and AIME~\citep{1BSurpass}.
 This success depends on reliable verification of generated solutions.

 To enable reliable verification, existing approaches have leveraged process reward models (PRMs) and critic models~\citep{MathShepherd, GenRM}, but these typically require LLMs (7B+ parameters).
 Relying on large verifiers counteracts the efficiency benefits of sLMs.
-Therefore, it remains unclear whether \emph{self-verification}, where sLMs verify their own generated solutions, can enable strong reasoning capabilities without relying on larger models.
-This raises a key research question: \begin{quote} \textit{Can small language models reliably perform self-verification for test-time scaling?} \end{quote}
+Therefore, it remains unclear whether \emph{verification}, where sLMs verify the generated solutions, can enable strong reasoning capabilities without relying on larger models.
+This raises a key research question: \begin{quote} \textit{Can small language models reliably perform verification for test-time scaling?} \end{quote}

-In this work, we explore test-time scaling in sLMs, focusing on their self-verification ability.
-While verification is often easier than generation, prior work indicates that sLMs still struggle to verify their own solutions~\citep{mindthegap}.
-One plausible method to mitigate this limitation is \emph{knowledge distillation}, transferring verification capabilities from larger verifiers to sLMs~\citep{KD, SeqKD}.
-However, even after distillation, we found that sLMs still exhibit weak verification performance, which we hypothesize is due to their limited memorization capacity~\citep{LongtailKnowledge}.
+While verification is often easier than generation, prior work has shown that sLMs still struggle to verify the solutions~\citep{mindthegap}.
+Our concept-proof experiment in \autoref{fig:concept}~(b) confirms this finding that larger models can reliably verify with chain-of-thought reasoning alone.
+In contrast, sLMs fail to verify even simple calculations, particularly as the complexity of calculations N increases.
+We hypothesize that this gap is due to the limited capacity of sLMs to memorize all calculation facts required for verification \citep{LongtailKnowledge}.

-Our preliminary findings in~\autoref{fig:concept} indicate that sLM struggles with numerical verification, particularly as the complexity of calculations $N$ increases.
-However, employing external tools such as a code interpreter significantly improves the accuracy.
-This suggests that the tool use can be an effective method for enhancing the reliability of self-verification in sLMs.
+However, as shown in \autoref{fig:concept}~(b), code generation and execution substantially improves sLM's verification accuracy, narrowing the gap with larger models even as $N$ increases.
+This result suggests that integrating external tools with sLMs reduce the need to memorize arithmetic facts.
+Therefore, tool integration is not merely beneficial but \emph{necessary} to enable successful verification in sLMs.

-Motivated by these findings, we introduce \textbf{Tool-integrated Self-verification (T1)}, where sLMs offload specific verification tasks—such as numerical calculations or fack-checking—to external tools.
-By leveraging tool usage as an additional axis for scaling during inference, T1 enables sLMs to maintain strong verification accuracy without increasing model size.
-Our theoretical analysis shows that learning to use a tool reduces the necessary memorization, effectively converting the verification task into one learnable by sLMs.
-We also demonstrate that T1 can enhance performance under test-time scaling with imperfect verifier.
+Motivated by these findings, we introduce \textbf{Tool-integrated Verification (T1)}, a two-stage framework in which external tools first verify candidate solutions and sLMs then verify the filtered solutions.
+By offloading memorization-heavy steps, such as numerical calculations and fack-checking, to external tools, \ours enables sLMs to achieve verification accuracy comparable to much larger models without increasing parameters.
+Crucially, this two-stage design applies seamlessly to both generative verifiers and process reward models (PRMs), offering a single framework for test-time scaling.
+Moreover, the two-stage design theoretically guarantees that tool-based verification reduces the memorization burden and improves test-time scaling performance.